How to Attract, Motivate and Retain Top Talent

 Here are five of the best ways that businesses can attract the best and brightest in their respective fields.

-While you’re on the hunt for the top talent, the top (available) talent is out there looking for the top employers.
+While you’re hunting for the top talent, the top (available) talent is out there looking for the top employers.
 It’s a two-way street that has no room for ego, you can’t put out a threadbare job advert and expect your perfect applicant to come running through the door.
 You’ll want to highlight the company mission and make it clear ‘why’ it’s a good idea to work for you and what impact you can have.
 Be sure to fully flesh out the advert, discussing the learning and development opportunities, rewards and benefits, company values, and company culture, and ensure that what you write remains consistent with the message on your website, social media, interview process, meetups and events.

 We live in a new world, where working from home, or working from abroad, are quite normal.
 Be open to these concepts at least on an infrequent or flexible basis, as they might help you to attract some of the best talents in the world.
 If you are seeking a creative and innovative professional, don’t be surprised if they want to go and explore other cultures for inspiration - it can benefit you.
 Does your business have a top-down management structure or a collaborative one, is there an open-door policy, and do you offer maternity and paternity leave that goes beyond the minimum?
 These are all considerations that you need to make because a sense of freedom can be very attractive to new talent.

 Well, salary is going to be the first thing that people look at, so, more than anything, try to be in line with or above what your direct competitors are paying.
 After that, offering insurance, a gym membership, and free lunches in the cafeteria are all going to pique the interest of any applicants.
-What financial bonuses, whether individual or group-based might there be and can they get the applicant salivating?
+What financial bonuses, whether individual or group-based, might there be and can they get the applicant salivating?
 Are there opportunities to earn extra money working overtime, or earn extra holiday days throughout the year?
 Are there any staff trips?
 The more you give an employee, the more they give back, so if you want to attract real givers, you have to give first.

 How can the top talent know about you if they can’t see you?
 If you don’t stand out, you don’t stand out, end of.
-To attract the top talent, you have to think the same way that they think and act how they act and get in front of them in the right places.
+To attract the top talent, think the same way that they think and act how they act and get in front of them in the right places.
 The best recruiters in the world have managed to get this down to an art, investing a lot of resources in their social media and digital recruitment tactics.

 You have to make the best talent feel that they are being prioritised.
 Remember that not all hiring processes start at the same time, and that the unemployed or available talent are all at different stages of their job hunt.
 For these reasons, you’re fighting against time more than against your competitors.
 Most organisations take weeks to go through the applications, organise first and second interviews, and then finally offer a job.
 This is too slow, it’s going to let the best talent slip away.
 The effort you put into winning the best talent is going to be rewarded.

 We asked Few&Far’s Director, Samm Green, about what makes for a compelling recruitment process.
-The answer: “Stand out, be quick in hiring, have a compelling brand message, show yourselves off, pay correctly, and have the right perks”.
+The answer: “Stand out, be quick in hiring, have a strong brand message, show yourselves off, pay correctly, and have the right perks”.

 Now that the recruiting is theoretically done and you’ve got that talent to sign a contract and start working for you, you have to work hard to keep them around.
 Here are some ways you can do that.